beiatrix/beiatrix/src/config/projects/mobileChat.md

   </div>
 </div>

-The Chat view contains a list of all the student's study areas that they can receive support in.
+The Chat view contains a list of all the student's study areas in which they can receive support.
 Returning users will see this page by default.

 <div
   style="display: flex; flex-direction: row; justify-content: center;"